Close Menu

 OUR LAW FIRM CAN HELP YOU WIN SSD BENEFITS

 If you have Crohn’s disease, you need to hire a law firm with experience to help you win your benefits.
 Cannon Disability is one of the best Social Security law firms in the country.
-We are known as one of the best Social Security benefits firm in Las Vegas, Nevada.
-Also, we are one of the best Social Security law firms in Salt Lake City, Utah.
+We are one of the best Social Security benefits firm in Las Vegas, Nevada.
+Also, we are the best Social Security law firms in Salt Lake City, Utah.

-Cannon Disability’s attorneys are also members of the National Organization of Social Security Claimant’s Representatives.
-Learn more about Utah SSD benefits here.
-Nevada SSI Information can also be found on this website.
+Our attorneys are also members of the National Organization of Social Security Claimant’s Representatives.
+Learn about Utah SSD benefits.
+Nevada SSI Information is also on this site.
 We also represent clients in Idaho.
-Find out more about Colorado SSDI benefits.
-Likewise, if you are from California, California SSD & SSI information can also be found on our website.
+Find out about Colorado SSDI benefits.
+Likewise, if you are from California, California SSDI & SSI information is available for you.

-Over the last 30 years, Cannon Disability has won thousands of SSD and SSI claims.
-Additionally, we have won over $100 million in SSD and SSI benefits for our clients.
+Over the last 30 years, we have won thousands of SSDI and SSI claims.
+Additionally, we have won over $100 million in SSDI and SSI benefits for our clients.
 It has become more difficult to win Social Security cases.
 Also, SSA’s listing rules are harder to meet.
 That is why you need an attorney who will help you win your case.

 We recommend you do not go to your hearing without an attorney.
 Why?
 Because a lawyer can prepare you for your hearing.
 She can explain the judge’s questions.
 Preparation will help you win your case.

 Those who come to the hearing without counsel are usually not successful in winning benefits.
-You should hire an attorney with experience winning SSD and SSI cases.
-Contact Cannon Disability Law today.
+You should hire an attorney with experience winning SSDI and SSI cases.
+Contact Cannon Disability Law.
 We can help you win benefits for Crohn’s disease.
-Contact us today for your free consult.
+Call for a free review of your case.
 We want to help you if you cannot work due to Crohn’s disease.

 Facebook Twitter LinkedIn